Alleged Highland Park parade shooter indicted on 117 counts - NewsBreak

 He is accused of opening fire with an assault-style rifle from a rooftop, killing Nicolas Toledo, 78; Jacki Sundheim, 63; Katherine Goldstein, 64; Irina McCarthy, 35; and Kevin McCarthy, 37; Stephen Straus, 88; and Eduardo Uvaldo, 69.

-The July 4 shooting also left an 8-year-old paralyzed and a toddler without his parents.
+The July 4 shooting also left an 8-year-old paralyzed and a toddler without his parents .Oklahoma County deputies need information on big fight at indoor sports arena

 Crimo’s next court appearance is scheduled for Wednesday, Aug.
 3.